Swissair Flight 111: Identification of victims

 The RCMP medical examiners positively identified most of the bodies within ten weeks of the accident.
 Due to extreme impact forces, only one body was identifiable by sight.
-DNA profiling was used to identify approximately one hundred bodies, in what has been referred to as "the largest DNA identification project ever undertaken in Canada".
+DNA profiling was used to identify approximately one hundred bodies.
+At the time, it was "the largest DNA identification project ever undertaken in Canada".
 The RCMP contacted relatives of victims to request medical histories and dental records.
 They were also asked to provide blood samples for genetic matching in the DNA identification of the victims.
 About 90 bodies were identified by the medical examiners using dental records; owing to the large number of ante-mortem (before death) dental X-rays available to the examiners, these bodies were identified by late October 1998.
 Fingerprints and ante-mortem X-rays were used to identify around 30 bodies.

 Examination of wreckage

 An estimated 2 million pieces of debris were recovered and brought ashore for inspection at a secure handling facility in a marine industrial park at Sheet Harbour, where small material was hand inspected by teams of RCMP officers looking for human remains, personal effects, and valuables from the aircraft's cargo hold.
 The material was then transported to CFB Shearwater, where it was sorted and inspected by over 350 investigators from multiple organizations and companies, including the Transportation Safety Board of Canada (TSB), the US National Transportation Safety Board, the US Federal Aviation Administration, the Swiss Aircraft Accident Investigation Bureau, Boeing, Pratt & Whitney, Air Line Pilots Association, and Swissair.

 As each piece of wreckage was brought in, it was carefully cleaned with fresh water, sorted, and weighed.
 The item was then placed in a specific area of a hangar at CFB Shearwater, based on a grid system representing the various sections of the plane.
 All items not considered significant to the crash were stored with similar items in large boxes.
 When a box was full, it was weighed and moved to a custom-built temporary structure (J-Hangar) on a discontinued runway for long-term storage.
 If deemed significant to the investigation, the item was documented, photographed, and kept in the active examination hangar.
 Particular attention was paid to any item showing heat damage, burns, or other unusual marks.
 The front 33 ft of the aircraft, from the front of the cockpit to near the front of the first-class passenger cabin, was reconstructed.
 Information gained by this allowed investigators to determine the severity and limits of the fire damage, its possible origins, and progression.

 The lack of flight recorder data for the last six minutes of the flight added significant complexity to the investigation and was a major factor in its lengthy duration.
-The TSB team had to reconstruct the last six minutes of flight entirely from the physical evidence.
+The TSB team had to reconstruct the final six minutes entirely from the physical evidence.
 The investigation became the largest and most expensive transport accident investigation in Canadian history, costing CA$57 million (US$48.5 million) over five years.